VerviumStrike/XSynapse_Fun/README.md

 # XSynapse_Fun
-XSynapse_Fun is a synapse x cracked version, XSynapse_Fun automatically update if a new synapse version has been released.
+XSynapse_Fun is a synapse x cracked version, XSynapse_Fun automatically update if a new synapse x version has been released.

 # Note